ylabrj/NanoVNA_Load_Windows10/README.md

 Scrolling down on the __/releases__ page for your device, you should eventually see the release number you have on your NanoVNA.
 That helps confirm that you are on the right page.
 If you don't see it:

-1. Double check in the URL: that you are on the right page for your device (NanoVNA or NanoVNA-H)
+1. Double check in the URL: that you are on the right page for your device (NanoVNA, NanoVNA-H, etc.)
 2. Check if your release number fits somewhere between a couple of release numbers on the page.

 The releases on the page are the sort-of-official releases that are judged to be significant and reliable enough for release by the developers.
 Keeners can go right to the source and pick up interim releases to get new features early.
 If you purchased your NanoVNA new, it likely has one of the official releases.
 If you picked it up used, it may have been owned by someone smarter than me who knows how to compile and generate interim releases.